The employment tribunal

 Who can make a claim?

-The question as to whether someone is an employee, worker or self employed is not straightforward because there is no single definition set out in law.
+The question as to whether someone is an employee, worker or self-employed is not straightforward because there is no single definition set out in law.
 It is determined by looking at the specific facts of the employment.
-Whether a complaint should be issued at the employment tribunal or county court is a decision to be made following legal advice.
+The right to bring different claims depends on what type of employment status a person has.
+Employees have the widest choice of claims, self-employed people the least.
+Mapping the reality of a trafficking situation to the law on employment status can be unpredictable. .

 ACAS early conciliation